Price Laboratory School (1950)

 Photograph of Price Laboratory School, undated, in the University of Northern Iowa Photograph Collection, PLS Box 1, PLS 3.01- Building’s Structure Exterior- Full Building Folder 15, #23, University Archives, Rod Library, University of Northern Iowa.

-Even before the end of World War II, officials of the Iowa State Teachers College (now the University of Northern Iowa) understood that the institution needed a new facility to house its laboratory school.
-The building now known as Sabin Hall had served as the home for campus laboratory school activities since 1914.
-It was still structurally sound, but it was no longer the model of public school arrangement and organization that a laboratory school should exemplify.
-In 1945 the General Assembly approved $905,000 to be used for capital improvements at the Teachers College.
+In 1945, the General Assembly approved $905,000 to be used for capital improvements at the Teachers College.
 That sum was considered adequate to construct a new laboratory school, a health services facility, an arts and industries building, and several physical plant improvements.
 The new laboratory school, budgeted at about $400,000, would include a grade school, a high school, and nursery school facilities.
-It would be a two story building with two wings joined at a central section.
-It would include a gymnasium, library, cafeteria, and pool.
 It would be located on the north edge of campus in an area bounded by Hudson Road on the west, 23rd Street on the south, Campus Street on the east, and 19th Street on the north.
+Ultimately, it would be a two-story building with two wings joined at a central section and include a gymnasium, library, cafeteria, and pool.
+However, postwar inflation, construction supply shortages, and surging enrollment, especially of men returning to school under the GI Bill®, delayed action on most of these projects.

-But postwar inflation, construction supply shortages, and surging enrollment, especially of men returning to school under the GI Bill®, delayed action on most of these projects.
-In January 1947, President Malcolm Price asked the General Assembly for an additional $2 million for new campus buildings.
-The General Assembly responded with an appropriation of $362,000.
-In January 1948, President Price stated that plans were underway for a new school building with a budget of $560,000.
-By July 1948, the plans were substantially complete.
+In January 1947, President Malcolm Price asked the General Assembly for an additional $2 million for new campus buildings; the General Assembly responded with an appropriation of $362,000.
+In January 1948, President Price stated that plans were underway for a new school building with a budget of $560,000 and by July 1948, the plans were substantially complete.
 In October 1948, the college completed purchase of the land on which the school would be built.
-In May 1949, the General Assembly appropriated an additional $500,000 for the project, bringing the total to $1.724 million.
+The General Assembly appropriated an additional $500,000 for the project in May 1949, bringing the total to $1.72 million.
 This additional money would allow the construction of the high school wing as the second unit of the project.
 A gymnasium would be the third unit.
 The college hoped to accept bids on construction of the elementary school wing in the fall of 1949.
+This part of the building would offer classrooms designed for student teaching observation, a cafeteria, an auditorium, and a library.

-The Board of Education (now the Board of Regents) did not approve the final plans until May 1950.
+The Board of Education (now the Board of Regents) approved the final plans in May 1950.
 Tinsley, Higgins, and Lighter of Des Moines were the architects.
 In July 1950, Viggo Jensen Company of Albert Lea, Minnesota, received the general contract, Cedar Rapids Electric Company received the electrical contract, and W. A. Peck Company of Des Moines received the heating and plumbing contract for unit one construction.
-The project budget was $920,000.
-The elementary school wing would offer classrooms designed for student teaching observation, a cafeteria, an auditorium, and a library.
+At that time, the project budget was $920,000.

-Construction got underway in the early fall of 1950, but it did not go smoothly.
+Construction got underway in the early fall of 1950 but did not go smoothly.
 The contractor encountered a high water table when he attempted to put in the foundation for the building and construction necessarily halted.
 The footings and foundation had to be redesigned at considerable expense and substantial delay.
 Lawsuits followed, with contractors ultimately accepting a settlement of about $100,000 in June 1951 for losses suffered during delays caused by soil testing and redesign work.
 The project sat idle for nine months.

 After the matter was settled, construction got back on track.
 College officials hoped that the elementary wing would be ready for the fall of 1953.
-On October 30, 1952, the cornerstone for the new building was laid.
+On October 30, 1952, the cornerstone was laid.
 It contained documents, newspapers, photographs, statements of school philosophy, school schedules, student teaching guides, and other material relating to the school and its programs.
 The elementary school was completed in the summer of 1953.
 Summer session students began their move from the old school in Sabin Hall to the new building on August 10.
 Students moved class by class, followed by Principal Jack Hall and Director Dwight Curtis.

-Headshot of former UNI President Malcolm Poyer Price
+Malcolm Poyer Price

 Photograph of Malcolm Poyer Price, undated, by John W. Barry in the University of Northern Iowa Photograph Collection, PRE Box 2, PRE-4 Price Price Portraits #1 Folder 1, #23, University Archives, Rod Library, University of Northern Iowa.